 This demonstrates that discussion with health professionals around the safe and appropriate introduction of solid foods can help families make informed choices that will benefit the health of their infant.
 It’s essential that all families receive consistent evidence based advice and support as many complimentary feeding practices today do not reflect DOH guidelines.

-To help ensure consistently across the health professional workforce, the Wellbeing and Nutrition Teams deliver Food and Nutrition for Infants training.
+To help ensure consistently across the health professional workforce, Early Start Nutrition deliver Food and Nutrition for Infants training.
 This supports health professionals in reviewing current guidance and recommendations around the introduction of solid foods and how best to communicate key messages to families.
-The Food and Nutrition for Infants training explores the following topics:
+The training explores the following topics:

 - The safe storage and preparation of breast and formula milk